jessicafxng/cse15l-lab-reports/lab-3-report.md

 ## How to: Check n lines before, after (or both) from a string in file
 The `A` letter followed by n number reveals a searched string and n lines after that result.
 You can write `A[number]` before the string you want to find with grep to find lines that match the given pattern and a certain number of liens after it.
 This command in the terminal looks like:
-`grep -A[numer] "string-you-are-searching-for" file-name`.
+`grep -A[number] "string-you-are-searching-for" file-name`.
 You can use the same syntax but with the `B` letter to reveal the searched string and n lines before the result.
 You can use the `C` letter to reveal the searched string and n lines before AND after the result.
 I will only be going over the letter `A`.

 1. This is a command line input that I typed into the terminal:
 ~~~